 Another way to get around the city is to use one of the numerous electric scooters that are present in Malaga.
 Companies such as Lime operate across the city centre.

 All you have to do is download the app, and you can use the scooters.
-It links to your card and how much you pay is dependant on how far you travel.
+It links to your card and how much you pay is dependent on how far you travel.
 It’s quicker than walking and a fun way to get around the city!

 3 days in Malaga is a good amount of time to check out this beautiful city in Andalucia.
 If you want to check out more of the region, I advise spending longer in the county.
 Two weeks would be the ideal time.